Marine Biology Adventure - North Carolina

 Coastal North Carolina is surrounded by rich marine ecosystems that countless aquatic species call home.
 From the expansive Atlantic Ocean, with its miles of white sand beaches on barrier islands to the fluctuating and dynamic salt marsh habitats, Sea Turtle Camp gives you the opportunity to explore and study these amazing ecosystems in depth.
 We strive to provide teenagers with the opportunity to learn more about marine biology and conservation through hands-on, feet-wet experiential educational.
 Campers get the extraordinary opportunity to work with live sea turtles as well as participate in some amazing daily activities designed to teach them through experience instead of out of a textbook.

-During this 6-day adventure we will:
+During this awesome adventure you will:

 - Volunteer at the Karen Beasley Sea Turtle Hospital